 Enscape’s Web Standalone removes the requirement for high end graphics cards, as the Web Standalone exports is rendered in the browser using WebGL 2.0.

-Export Web Standalone button in Sketchup
+Export Web Standalone button

 Once you are ready to export a Web Standalone clicking on the Export Web Standalone button will result in a dialogue box opening.
 This will indicate the progress of the upload of the Web Standalone Export.
 This is the same dialogue box for all CAD’s that Enscape is provided for.

-Export Web Standalone uploading progress dialogue box
+Export Web Standalone uploading progress bar

 Your default browser will open and you will be notified in the browser that the server is still processing the data for the Web Standalone Export, and an option to reload the file if it fails the first time.

 The browser notification that the Web Standalone Export is loading

 Once the server has finished processing the data, your default browser will open.
 Once the Standalone has loaded in to your browser it will automatically display your project from the same position that was showing in the Enscape window.